The Zeros (American band): Biography

 The band is infamous for playing an entire set consisting of eight replays of "Beat Your Heart Out" in San Francisco.

+Reunions

 In 1995, the band resurfaced with a new album, Knockin' Me Dead.
 More recently, the Zeros reunited to tour in Spain in early 2007.
 All four members reunited again for a short West Coast tour that began in San Diego in June 2009.
 In October 2010, The Zeros embarked on a short tour of the East Coast.

+Tributes

-Cover versions of songs by The Zeros have been released by amongst others The Hoodoo Gurus, Mono Men, The Nomads (Swedish band) ("Wimp"), Brazilian band Periferia S.A.
-(Reality), Wednesday Week ("They Say That Everything's Alright"), The Muffs ("Beat Your Heart Out"), and the Swedish band Sator ("Black and White").
+Cover versions of songs by The Zeros have been released by amongst others The Hoodoo Gurus, Mono Men, The Nomads (Swedish band) ("Wimp"), Brazilian band Periferia S.A. (“Reality”), Wednesday Week ("They Say That (Everything's Alright)"), The Muffs ("Beat Your Heart Out"), and the Swedish band Sator ("Black and White").